dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 }
 ```

-*Note that the proposal only applies to initializing formals and field
+*Note that the proposal only applies named parameters and only to ones which are
-parameters.
-A named parameter can only have a private name in a context where it
+initializing formals or field parameters.
+A named parameter can only have a
-is _useful_ to do so because it corresponds to a private instance field.
-For all
+private name in a context where it is _useful_ to do so because it corresponds
-other named parameters it is still a compile-time error to have a private name.*
+to a private instance field.
+For all other named parameters it is still a
+compile-time error to have a private name.*

 ## Runtime semantics